Pathways into Construction

 This programme is being delivered by Pathway Career Training and Mentoring (Pathway CTM), initially in 12 colleges across London, Kent, Suffolk and Surrey.
 Over an academic year, full time construction students will access a structured series of activities to equip them for a career in the trades including; employer insight days, skills bootcamps, mentoring and work experience.

-We are in the early planning stages with Building Heroes and a number of other providers to support service leavers (of 12 months+) into employment opportunities in Site Management, Quantity Surveyor and Technical roles.
+We are in the early planning stages with delivery providers to support service leavers (of 12 months+) into employment opportunities in Site Management, Quantity Surveyor and Technical roles.

 HBSP will be working with various partners and employers including the Department for Work and Pensions.
 The programme is currently at the early scoping stage but aims to support NEETs into trade apprenticeships.